Lewy body dementia symptoms and diagnostic criteria

 - Autonomic dysfunction.

-- Hallucinations of other modalities.
+- Hallucinations of other senses, like touch or hearing.

 - Visuospatial abnormalities.

 A clinical diagnosis of LBD can be probable or possible based on different symptom combinations.

 - Dementia plus two or more core features, or

 - Dementia plus one core feature and one or more suggestive features.

 - Dementia plus one core feature, or